 If COBRA (or state continuation coverage) is available, your employer will notify you and give you information about what you’ll need to do to activate the coverage continuation, how long you can keep it, and how much you’ll have to pay each month to keep the coverage in force.

-If you rely on COBRA after leaving your job (instead of transitioning to a self-purchased plan in the marketplace), you’ll have a special enrollment period when the COBRA subsidy ends.
+If you rely on COBRA after leaving your job (instead of transitioning to a self-purchased plan in the marketplace), you’ll have a special enrollment period due to loss of coverage when the COBRA subsidy ends.
 This will allow you to transition to an individual/family plan at that point if you want to.

 Read more about eligibility for COBRA and its costs.

 COBRA coverage vs individual-market health insurance

 Here are a few considerations to keep in mind when you’re deciding whether it makes more sense to utilize COBRA or to purchase an ACA marketplace health plan: